lurkny/LinearAlg/README.md

 If you don't have OpenBLAS, on Linux change `-lopenblas` to `-lblas`;
 on macOS change `-lopenblas -llapack` to `-framework Accelerate`

-The "examples" directory contains a short example program that uses Armadillo.
+The `examples` directory contains a short example program that uses Armadillo.

 We recommend that compilation is done with optimisation enabled, in order to make best use of the extensive template meta-programming